Yes, a leased car will impact your mortgage in the Netherlands.

 It’s hard to make the right decision when it comes to your first property in the Netherlands.
 The personal financial situation, for example, credits, credit card scores, or leasing a car, can have an impact on your mortgage.
 The mortgage rules have a significant effect on your mortgage.
 Bureau Krediet Registratie (BKR ) holds all the data about the credits in the Netherlands.

 The BKR is the Dutch Credit Registration Office.
-The registration ensures that lenders see whether you already had or have loans.
+The registration ensures that lenders see whether you already have or have loans.
 Besides, any financial problems are also registered by BKR in the Netherlands.

 Banks and lenders want to know if you have borrowed money elsewhere.
 In this case, they wish to check if you had or have payment problems.
 A BKR will assess your situation only if you allow the lender to access the information.
 When signing a mortgage offer in the Netherlands, for example, the lender will specifically ask for permission.